-Based on the added up totals of the 2018 House elections, it is likely that there will be 1,179,193 people voting Democrat and Republicans will have 1,157,957 if there are no anomalies.
+Based on the added up totals of the 2018 House elections, it is likely that there will be 1,179,193 people voting Democrat and Republicans will have 1,157,957.
 This would fit well with Kyrsten Sinema’s election in 2018 but at the same time, Doug Ducey also won re-election to Governor with 1,330,863 votes, so it looks like a toss up that could go either way with a slight Democrat leaning.
-This is all the more reasoning for you to show up to vote McSally out of office!
+This is all the more reasoning for you to show up to vote McSally out of office.

 But what dirt is there on Tom Cotton other than “he’s a Republican” you may ask?
 Well he’s a homophobe for starers, but it’s not your usual euphemistic “leave it to the states” garbage.
 He has instead openly stated his support for the Defense of Marriage Act that banned same sex marriage on the federal level.
 When interviewed on CNN, he responded to criticism over anti gay legislation in Arkansas with the “Iran hangs you for being gay so you can’t criticize us” remark.
 Seriously, if the best defense you have is “we’re not Iran” then you aren’t as far off as you think.